Party data as JSON/JSON-LD

 EN

-It's possible to get all public event information from goabase.net in JSON format for your public use.
+You can get all public event info from goabase.net in JSON format for your use.

-We don't use an API key at the moment and you don't have to register to use the API.
-Please Contact us on any questions.
+We don't use an API key at the moment and you don't need to register to use the API.

-If you're looking for an easy way to embed party events, check out Partyserver.
+If you are looking for a very easy way to embed party events, check out Partyserver.

 • Our own "flat" syntax or